You are here

 - Information Science

-Rooth, Mats and Dorit Abusch (to appear).
+Rooth, Mats and Dorit Abusch (2017).
 Picture descriptions and centered content.
-To appear in Proceedings of Sinn und Bedeutung 21 (preprint).
+Sinn und Bedeutung 21 (pdf).

 Rooth, Mats (2015).
 Representing focus scoping over new.
 In Thuy Bai and Deniz Özyildiz (eds.)
 Proceedings of the Forty-Fifth Annual Meeing of the North East Linguisic Society.
 Doi 1813/40860.